Piaget's theory of cognitive development: Practical applications

 Parents can use Piaget's theory in many ways to support their child's growth.
 Teachers can also use Piaget's theory to help their students.
 For example, recent studies have shown that children in the same grade and of the same age perform differently on tasks measuring basic addition and subtraction accuracy.
 Children in the preoperational and concrete operational levels of cognitive development perform arithmetic operations (such as addition and subtraction) with similar accuracy; however, children in the concrete operational level have been able to perform both addition problems and subtraction problems with overall greater precision.
 Teachers can use Piaget's theory to see where each child in their class stands with each subject by discussing the syllabus with their students and the students' parents.

 The stage of cognitive growth of a person differ from another.
 Cognitive development or thinking is an active process from the beginning to the end of life.
 Intellectual advancement happens because people at every age and developmental period look for cognitive equilibrium.
 To achieve this balance, the easiest way is to understand the new experiences through the lens of the preexisting ideas.
 Infants learn that new objects can be grabbed in the same way of familiar objects, and adults explain the day's headlines as evidence for their existing worldview.

 However, the application of standardized Piagetian theory and procedures in different societies established widely varying results that lead some to speculate not only that some cultures produce more cognitive development than others but that without specific kinds of cultural experience, but also formal schooling, development might cease at certain level, such as concrete operational level.
 A procedure was done following methods developed in Geneva (i.e. water level task).
 Participants were presented with two beakers of equal circumference and height, filled with equal amounts of water.
 The water from one beaker was transferred into another with taller and smaller circumference.
 The children and young adults from non-literate societies of a given age were more likely to think that the taller, thinner beaker had more water in it.
-On the other hand, an experiment on the effects of modifying testing procedures to match local cultural produced a different pattern of results.
+On the other hand, an experiment on the effects of modifying testing procedures to match local culture produced a different pattern of results.
 In the revised procedures, the participants explained in their own language and indicated that while the water was now "more", the quantity was the same.
 Piaget's water level task has also been applied to the elderly by Formann and results showed an age-associated non-linear decline of performance.